GreptimeTeam/docs/docs/en/v0.4/user-guide/concepts/features-that-you-concern.md

 - **Sharding**: It distributes the data and index between different region servers.
 Read the [architecture](./architecture.md) of GreptimeDB.
 - **Smart Indexing**: It doesn't create the inverted index for every tag mandatorily, but chooses a proper index type based on the tag column's statistics and query workload.
 Find more explanation in this [blog](https://greptime.com/blogs/2022-12-21-storage-engine-design#smart-indexing).
-- **MPP**: When the query engine doesn't find or choose an index, it will use the vectorize execution query engine to execute the query in parallel and distributed.
+- **MPP**: Besides the indexing capability, the query engine will use the vectorize execution query engine to execute the query in parallel and distributed.

 ## Does GreptimeDB support continuous aggregate or downsampling?